akxen/dispatch-api-docs/README.md

-# NEMDE API Documentation
+# Dispatch API Documentation
-The NEMDE API allows users to interact with an approximation of Australia's National Electricity Market Dispatch Engine (NEMDE).
-See [https://akxen.github.io/nemde-api-docs](https://akxen.github.io/nemde-api-docs) for tutorials and case studies outlining the API's operation.
+The Dispatch API allows users to interact with an approximation of Australia's National Electricity Market Dispatch Engine (NEMDE).
+See [https://akxen.github.io/dispatch-api-docs](https://akxen.github.io/dispatch-api-docs) for tutorials and case studies outlining the API's operation.